Gnaneshdivi/Hack_Srm/README.md

 But with the busy modern lifestyle everyone is engrossed in 😫, negligible amount of people have time to plant a sapling and look after it as it grows.
 We wanted to tackle this problem by building a completely decentralized application 📁 which monitors everything 🧐.

-# How is I$Plant different?
+# How is PlantPay different?

-Unlike other sustainable development projects which are mostly non-profit 🤫, I$Plant has a unique concept of rewarding its users whenever they plant a tree with actual money🤑 .Users start out with zero streak count and their streak count increases based on the no.of trees the user is planting and taking care of.More the streaks, more the money!🔥We like to call it "Gamification of Nature"🎮🌻.
+Unlike other sustainable development projects which are mostly non-profit 🤫, PlantPay has a unique concept of rewarding its users whenever they plant a tree with actual money🤑 .Users start out with zero streak count and their streak count increases based on the no.of trees the user is planting and taking care of.More the streaks, more the money!🔥We like to call it "Gamification of Nature"🎮🌻.

 The users don't have to know about the trees they are going to plant.All they have to take a picture of the plant 📷 along with its leaves and the ML model does the job.It identifies the plant's family based on the pictures 🖼️ uploaded and the all the details are displayed.Its that simple !